September is National Fruits & Veggies Month™

 The juiciness of a ripe Granny Smith apple, the crisp crunch of a garden-fresh carrot, the savory undertone of frozen kale in morning eggs or the subtle sweetness of canned pineapples added to cottage cheese—there’s something about fruits and veggies that takes any dish higher.

-During the month of September, produce lovers are invited by the Produce for Better Health Foundation to hail all there is to love about your favorite fruits and vegetables AND Have A Plant™ by pledging to add one fruit and/or vegetable to your daily routine.
+During the month of September, produce lovers are invited by the Produce for Better Health Foundation to hail all there is to love about your favorite fruits and vegetables AND Have A Plant® by pledging to add one fruit and/or vegetable to your daily routine.

 Whether it’s a local Macintosh apple smashed into sauce or frozen broccoli added to pasta, the choice is yours.
-Just remember: Where there is a will, there is a way…and a fruit or veggie.
+Just remember: Whenever you’re eating…Have A Plant®!